mengbinhao/jack-note/docs/english/NPR.md

 - 2021.4.6
   - wildlife n
-  - downpour n | rainfall n
+  - downpour n | rainfall n | pour v

   > Even as rain subsides, the floodwater will still pose trouble for weeks to come
   > We don't actually have a clear image of how much has just been damaged and destroyed